geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 **Geohot** [[00:42:59](https://www.youtube.com/watch?v=Bm_blXgmlLo&t=2579)]
 Yeah, you might have to use the AM driver.
-Let me know if you're at all...
+Let me know if you're at all..
 If you're working on MLPerf and you're ever blocked by machines, we will get you more machines.
 Just let me know.
 Would you rather reds or greens?
 We have a lot of reds now.
 I can get you more reds.
 So yeah, just let me know if that would help.
-And we'll make sure...
+And we'll make sure..
 If you're working on MLPerf, you should never be blocked on machines.

 **Flata** [[00:43:24](https://www.youtube.com/watch?v=Bm_blXgmlLo&t=2604)]
 Okay, sounds good.